Musa-Abdusamed/Musa-Abdusamed/README.md

 ## 🚀 About Me
 I’m passionate about building responsive, user-friendly web applications and solving algorithmic challenges.
-My journey blends creativity and logic — from crafting dynamic interfaces to tackling complex problems in C++ and Python.
+My journey blends creativity and logic — from crafting dynamic interfaces to tackling complex problems in C++,js, and Python.

 - 🌐 Skilled in **React**, **Vite**, **HTML**, **CSS**, and **JavaScript**
 - 🧩 Experienced in **problem-solving** and **data structures**